Jesusd22/InstagramClone/README PART 2.md

 Describe any challenges encountered while building the app.

+Getting the parse data to show on the home screen.
 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing